 The Civil Engineering Program has faculty and facilities that support Environmental and Water Resources, Geotechnical, Structural, and Transportation Engineering.
 The Program awards a B.S. degree in Civil Engineering as well as M.S. and Ph.D. degrees in Engineering.
 Current Ph.D. students conduct their dissertation research in Materials and Construction Systems and in Computational Analysis and Modeling.

 Civil Engineering students are encouraged to become involved in one of our active and award winning student organizations which include:

 Chi Epsilon Honor Society, and

-The Civil Engineering job market for Louisiana Tech graduates is outstanding.
-Our undergraduates often have multiple job offers before they graduate.
-The Civil Engineering program is well recognized in Louisiana, West Mississippi, South Arkansas, and East Texas.
-Our graduates are employed by civil engineering consulting firms, oil companies, Louisiana Municipalities, LADOTD, and the U.S. Army Corps of Engineers.
-Those Civil Engineering consulting firms are located in metropolitan cities or small towns in the region, and thus Civil Engineer graduates from Louisiana Tech can choose to work in either unban or rural environment.
+The Civil Engineering job market for Louisiana Tech graduates is outstanding, and students often have multiple job offers before they graduate.
+The Civil Engineering Program is well recognized in Louisiana, West Mississippi, South Arkansas, and East Texas.
+Our graduates are employed in both rural and metropolitan areas by civil engineering consulting firms, oil companies, Louisiana municipalities, state transportation departments such as LADOTD, and the U.S. Army Corps of Engineers.

-In an effort to help students prepare and search for their first professional jobs, the College of Engineering and Science sponsors an engineering job fair twice a year.
-The event provides students an opportunity to meet with recruiters from local and national civil engineering consulting firms and oil companies, as well as local, state, and federal agencies that hire civil engineers.
-During last four years, each job fair has attracted over 30 companies for recruiting civil engineering graduates or students for summer internships.
+Louisiana Tech sponsors two job fairs each year to connect students with potential employers.
+The events provide students with opportunities to meet recruiters from local and national civil engineering consulting firms and oil companies, as well as local, state, and federal agencies that hire civil engineers.
+Recent job fairs have attracted over 100 employers, providing excellent career opportunities for civil engineering graduates and internships for civil engineering students.